Dialectica Petri Nets: Introduction

 \section{Introduction}

 Petri nets exert endless fascination over category theorists.
-Petri nets are only one of the many modeling languages for the description of distributed systems used by computer scientists, but they enjoy the distinction of being the one category theorists most write and talk about.
-Maybe category theorists see Petri nets as a gauntlet thrown at them, because the definition of a morphism of Petri nets is not obvious and does lead to different categories.
+Maybe category theorists see Petri nets as a gauntlet thrown at them, because the definition of a morphism of Petri nets is not obvious and different definitions lead to different categories.
 Maybe the bipartite graphs that usually depict Petri nets look too similar to automata ones, and these are the initial sources of good categorical examples in computing.
 In any case, many different categorical models of Petri nets do exist and some are fundamentally different from others.
-One fundamental difference is whether one concentrates in the token game and the behaviour of a given Petri net or on the graphs underlying different nets.
-Another difference is which possible combinators relating different Petri nets one considers.
-The aspect we concentrate in this work is the kinds of labels that can be used in a Petri net.
+One fundamental difference is whether one concentrates on the token game and the behaviour of a given Petri net or on the graphs underlying different nets.
+Another difference is which possible operations combining different Petri nets one considers.
+Alternatively, the difference may lie in the type of relationships (labels) that the Petri net can model.

-A \textit{Petri net} is simply a directed bipartite graph that has two types of elements, \textit{conditions} and \textit{events} (also called places and transitions).
-These are usually depicted as white circles and rectangles, respectively (see \Cref{ChemDataRepb}).
-A place can contain any number of tokens, depicted as black circles.
-Over this fixed structure of possible events and conditions, a causal dependency (or flow) relation between sets of events and conditions is described via pre- and post-relations, and it is this structure which determines the possible dynamic behaviour of the net.
-A transition in this causal dependency relation is enabled if all places connected to it as inputs contain at least one token.
-Finally given an initial position of tokens in a net (an initial marking) the ``token game" (which we are not modeling) can be started and the system will evolve.
+In this work, we present a categorical model of Petri nets with linear connectives.
 We explore the model originally introduced by Winskel~\cite{Winskel1987,winskel1988}, but use it with morphisms, as in the work of Brown~\cite{brown1990} and others, that relate Petri nets to constructors in Linear Logic~\cite{girard1987}.
-Proofs for all propositions and the main theorem appear in \Cref{sec:omittedproofs}.
+These connectives enable the assembly of small networks into larger ones in a principled manner.
+The model is flexible enough to capture a broad range of relationships, provided that the set of labels encoding these relationships can be transformed into a lineale, a poset version of a symmetric monoidal closed category.